gazebosim/docs/blueprint/GUI_tutorial.md

 `shapes.sdf` contains three plugins that you see in the right panel upon starting.
 At the top is the Entity Tree, followed by the Component Inspector, and then Transform Control.

-Everything in a simulation is considered an "entity".
+Everything in a simulation is considered an "entity."
 In `shapes.sdf`, the entities listed are the ground plane, each of the shape models, and the sun.

 Items in the list can be expanded to reveal their links, as well as corresponding visuals and collisions, and joints, if they exist.